 At the top left of the 'Move Anchor Point' panel, you will see a grid of nine boxes.
-These are the 'Move Presets.’
-Each button corresponds to a point where the anchor point can be moved.
+These are the 'Move Presets'.
+Each button corresponds to a point to where the anchor point can be moved.
 Movements are different depending on what mode is active. ('Modes' are explained in the next section).

 In this mode, all the layers in your selection are combined and any movements will be made on the average of all the layers combined.